SQKo/DiscordPHP/README.md

 As such users of this library need to download a [Certificate Authority extract](https://curl.haxx.se/docs/caextract.html) from the cURL website.<br>
 The path to the caextract must be set in the [`php.ini`](https://secure.php.net/manual/en/openssl.configuration.php) for `openssl.cafile`.

+#### Recommended Extensions

+- The latest PHP version.
+- One of `ext-uv` (recommended), `ext-libev` or `ext-event` for a faster, and more performant event loop.
+- `ext-mbstring` if handling non-english characters.
+- `ext-gmp` if using 32-bit PHP.

+#### Voice Requirements

+- 64-bit Linux or Darwin based OS.
+    - If you are running on Windows, you must be using PHP 8.0.
+- `ext-sodium`
+- FFmpeg

 ### Installing DiscordPHP